ali-h/airdrop-file-gen/README.md

     "enable_above_max_users" : false, // set it true to include the users above max range
                                       // it will not get the reward bigger, reward will be
                                       // calculated with the max_stake
-}
+    "reward_pool" : 0 // total reward pool, reward for per user will be calculated with it }
 ```